Miguel Najdorf: Personal life

 According to a biography by his younger daughter Liliana (b.
 1952), Mojsze Mendel ("Mikel") Najdorf was the oldest of five children (four sons and one daughter) of Jewish parents, Gdalik (Gedali) and Raisa (Rojza) Najdorf (née Rojza Rosklein).
 When he was 14, he visited his school friend Ruben Fridelbaum's house, and his violinist father taught him chess.
 Mikel was immediately hooked, read books about the game, and was soon able to give his teacher rook odds.

 A musician friend introduced his fiancée Genia to Najdorf, but Najdorf and Genia fell in love, and Genia broke off her engagement and instead married Mikel.
 They had one daughter, Lusia.
 When Najdorf boarded the ship for the Buenos Aires Olympiad in 1939, Genia was ill with influenza, and chose not to accompany him.
 He arrived in Argentina on 21 August 1939.
 While the Olympiad was in progress, Najdorf's country was invaded and World War II began.
 Despite his best efforts, he never saw his family again.
-His parents, wife and baby daughter, and all his known relatives and friends, were murdered in The Holocaust including his father.
+His parents, wife and baby daughter, and all his known relatives and friends, were murdered in The Holocaust.
 However, many years later, by chance he met a Polish immigrant in the New York City Subway, who turned out to be a cousin.

 In 1944, Najdorf became a naturalized citizen of Argentina.
 He had studied Latin at college, so easily picked up Spanish.
 Najdorf spoke eight languages; in addition to his native Polish and adopted Spanish, he spoke English, Russian, Czech, Serbo-Croat, Dutch, and Yiddish.